 - Don’t underestimate the amount of time and effort that it takes to organise an event.
 Get an early start and ask for plenty of help.

-If you would like to learn more about how to find a suitable public engagement venue check out our training resource on ‘Finding the right venue’.
+If you would like to learn more about how to find a suitable public engagement venue check out our toolkit on ‘Finding the right venue’.

 This project was part of Being Human’s 2019 Small Award pathway.
 To submit an event idea and be part of the 2020 festival please visit our ‘Get involved’ page.